UoM-Robotics-Society/HackABot2024/makerbot/README.md

 Each Team will be provided with Sony's Spresense Kit

 ### You will need produce a solution to help the Makerspace which uses the Spresense Kits.
 Each Team will be required to produce a small presentation which describes and demos their proposed solution, and answer some questions from the judges.
-The presentation can be up to a maximum of 5 minutes.
+The presentation & questions can be up to a maximum of 5 minutes.

 Each kit contains:
 - Sony Spresense Main Board